-As explained in note 1 to the consolidated financial statements, the Group incurred a net loss of approximately HK\$56,383,000 and had net cash outflows from operating activities of approximately HK\$5,516,000 during the year ended 31 December 2020.
-As at 31 December 2020, the Group had net liabilities of approximately HK\$48,856,000 and bank balances and cash of approximately HK\$7,806,000, while its trade payables, lease liabilities and other payables and accruals were approximately HK\$99,816,000, HK\$3,111,000 and HK\$17,556,000, respectively, which will be due in the coming twelve months from the end of the reporting period.
+As explained in note 1 to the consolidated financial statements, as at 31 December 2021, the Group had net current liabilities and net liabilities of approximately HK\$87,358,000 and HK\$102,602,000, respectively, and incurred a net loss of approximately HK\$54,151,000 and had net cash outflows from operating activities of approximately HK\$13,262,000 during the year ended 31 December 2021.
 These conditions indicate that a material uncertainty exists that may cast significant doubt on the Group's ability to continue as a going concern.